CODER591/MakefileCheatSheet/README.md

    1. building and linking static library (.a)
    2. building and linking dynamic library (.so)
    3. building and linking dynamic and static library together
+      1) shared lib using static library
+      2) static lib is using shared library
+      3) executable is simply linked with static and shared library
 4) Example4 - All in together, and avoid recompilation and also triggering running submake